 6 Quebec Hiking Trails that Are Stunning in Winter

-The Mont-du-Lac-des-Cygnes trail is located in Parc National des Grands-Jardins, a provincial park within the beautiful Charlevoix of Québec, roughly a 30-minute drive from the town of Baie-Saint-Paul (or 1h30 from Québec City).
+The Mont-du-Lac-des-Cygnes trail is located in Parc National des Grands-Jardins, a provincial park within the beautiful Charlevoix of Québec (link to Google Maps).

 Daily access fees and Annual passes